More about Planswell

 Temperature

-Temperatures in Florida are, overall, more consistent than those in Arizona.
-Lows in Florida tend to average out in the 60s, and highs are usually in the 80s (as an average).
+Temperatures in Florida are more consistent than those in Arizona.
+Lows in Florida tend to average out in the 60s, and highs are usually in the 80s.
 The year-round average temperature in Florida is usually in the low 70s.

 In Arizona, however, there is much more fluctuation.
 Lows in the winter months can get down to 19° in Flagstaff, while summer highs in Tucson regularly exceed 100°.